"So, I traveled all around the world,

 This is the reason why we use one of the best chocolate available on the market for this unique chocolate.

-For obvious reasons, we are claiming,
+For obvious reasons, we claim to be

 "Only from Alaska!"